Best Places to Spend Chinese New Year

 Photo credit: Shizhao

 Where better to spend Chinese New Year than the capital of China, Beijing?
 Beijing hosts the biggest and longest Lunar New Year parades.
 Whether it’s carnivals, street parties, festivals or celebrations in temples, Beijing is perfect for those looking for an authentic way to spend Chinese New Year.
 Watch traditional performances, snack on local street food and immerse yourself in the Chinese culture as Beijing proudly boasts itself as China’s biggest party of the year.
+But look out for any social distancing measures in place as it may mean that some events are cancelled.

 Take me to Beijing